Economy added 81,100 jobs in August, unemployment rate holds steady

 OTTAWA -- Canada's economy posted a job surge last month of 81,100 net new positions, the bulk of which were part time, in the services sector and picked up by young people.

-The overall monthly gain -- the biggest since Canada added 106,500 jobs in April -- came as wage growth decelerated.
+The strong monthly gain -- the biggest since Canada added 106,500 jobs in April -- easily beat economists' predictions and followed three-straight months of relatively flat readings.

+The report landed as the domestic economy shows signs of bouncing back from a slowdown last winter.
+Canada has displayed resilience at a time of slowing global growth and heightened trade risks.

+The release also comes ahead of the start of the federal election campaign.
+In the lead up to next month's vote, Canadians will hear a lot from political parties as they pitch their plans as the best road maps for job creation and the economy.

+"With solid details top to bottom, it is hard not to like today's report," TD senior economist Brian DePratto wrote in a report to clients.

+"Even the unchanged unemployment rate has a positive tone to it, coming from a rising labour force."

-Average hourly wage growth, year-over-year, for all employees was 3.7 per cent last month, down from a 4.5 per cent pace in July that was the strongest monthly reading since January 2009.
+The report also showed that wage growth decelerated in August, a month after it had reached it highest level since January 2009.
+Average hourly wage growth, year-over-year, for all employees was 3.7 per cent last month, down from a 4.5 per cent pace in July.

+The reading, one of several wage measures watched by the Bank of Canada, was 3.8 per cent in June and 2.8 per cent in May.
+The central bank's gauge of underlying wage pressures has been showing signs of strength in recent months.

+Brendon Bernard, an economist for Indeed Canada, said while wages came down a bit in August they still "clocked in at a solid pace."

 Economists had expected an addition of 15,000 jobs and an unemployment rate of 5.7 per cent, according to the financial markets data firm Refinitiv.